-- 690 Therefore, in order to properly build and assess the effectiveness and comprehensiveness of a risk 691 mitigation strategy, whereas dealing with complexity, different "Digital Sovereignty dimensions" of this 692 strategy should be explored. - 693 Those "dimensions" may include, but are not limited to: - Social/organization considerations - 695 Human considerations - Software and data considerations - Hardware and components considerations - Geographical and jurisdiction considerations - 699 Cyber-identity considerations - 700 - Note: The "cyber identity" dimension allows the interconnection of entities, assets, digital constituents and contains the digital identities necessary for intra- and inter-dimension exchanges. - In order to develop its dependencies and threats treatment strategy, an entity needs to identify whether given elements fall under extra-territorial jurisdiction and control. - The approach to make possible Digital Sovereignty at the individual scale should result in preserving the individual interests protection and self-determination within the respect of the applicable jurisdictions. - Digital Sovereignty is not about stating what individuals should do or think , but it is, from the perspectiveof an organization to:

-5 ISO 31000 provides principles, a framework and a process for managing risk, that can be used by any organization regardless of its size, activity or sector.
+Therefore, in order to properly build and assess the effectiveness and comprehensiveness of a risk mitigation strategy, whereas dealing with complexity, different "Digital Sovereignty dimensions" of this strategy should be explored.

+Those "dimensions" societal or technical, may include:

+- Social/organization considerations

+- Human considerations

+- Software and data considerations

+- Hardware and components considerations

+- Geographical and jurisdiction considerations

+- Cyber-identity considerations

+Note: The "cyber identity" dimension allows the interconnection of entities, assets, digital constituents and contains the digital identities necessary for intra- and inter-dimension exchanges.

+In order to develop its dependencies and threats treatment strategy, an entity needs to identify whether given elements fall under extra-territorial jurisdiction and control.

+The approach to make possible Digital Sovereignty at the individual scale should result in preserving the individual interests protection and self-determination within the respect of the applicable jurisdictions.

+Digital Sovereignty is not about stating what individuals should do or think, but it is, from the perspective of an organization to:

-- determine how Digital Sovereignty as analysed by the organization, in terms of context risks, can affect the fulfilment of obligations towards individuals and/or their interest and needs - 711 treat the related risks as appropriate.
+- determine how Digital Sovereignty as analysed by the organization, in terms of context risks, can affect the fulfilment of obligations towards individuals and/or their interest and needs - treat the related risks as appropriate.

-- Examples of actions that could be envision by entities in each dimension: - Social/organization dimension: Development of international, national or local digital policy and regulation.
+Examples of actions that could be envision by entities in each dimension:

+- Social/organization dimension: Development of international, national or local digital policy and regulation.
 Development of standards and best practices; - Human dimension: Development of digital education.
 Training on best practices.
-Development of ethical values; - For and dimension: Development of trustworthiness characteristics and standards in cyberspace; - Hardware and components dimension: Development of a multi-sourcing strategy; - Geographical dimension: Deployment of cloud-based infrastructures on controlled physical locations; - Cyber-identity dimension: Development of a trusted digital identification system covering entities, data, software, assets, digital commons.
+Development of ethical values; - Software and dimension: Development of trustworthiness characteristics and standards in cyberspace; - Hardware and components dimension: Development of a multi-sourcing strategy; - Geographical dimension: Deployment of cloud-based infrastructures on controlled physical locations; - Cyber-identity dimension: Development of a trusted digital identification system covering entities, data, software, assets, digital commons.

-725 7.2 Risk assessment
+7.2 Risk assessment

-- In order to pursue its mission interests and goals, in accordance with its values and principles and the values, rights and principles of the countries in which the organization operates (For Europe, see https://ec.europa.eu/component-library/eu/about/eu-values/, Article 2 of the treaty of Lisbon and European Declaration on European Digital Rights6 for European values), it is necessary that the organization assesses the risks related to Digital Sovereignty. - The first step for risk assessment is to analyze digital capabilities, dependencies, and potential threatsand influences. - 733 When assessing the risks, the following elements can be considered: - digital dependencies such as software, data, algorithms, AI systems, infrastructure, engineering tools - the threats which could affect the above elements - the threats related to individuals, organizations, and countries in their use of digital capabilities (i.e. their digital skills, their digital representation).
+In order to pursue its mission interests and goals, in accordance with its values and principles and the values, rights and principles of the countries in which the organization operates (For Europe, see https://ec.europa.eu/component-library/eu/about/eu-values/, Article 2 of the treaty of Lisbon and European Declaration on European Digital Rights6 for European values), it is necessary that the organization assesses the risks related to Digital Sovereignty.

+The first step for risk assessment is to analyze digital capabilities, dependencies, and potential threats and influences.

+When assessing the risks, the following elements can be considered:

+- digital dependencies such as software, data, algorithms, AI systems, infrastructure, engineering tools - o the threats which could affect the above elements - o the threats related to individuals, organizations, and countries in their use of digital capabilities (i.e. their digital skills, their digital representation).
 Besides threats identification, the potential impacts can also be a factor of risk assessment as well as any estimation or measure of their frequency of occurrence.

-741 7.3 Risk treatment
+7.3 Risk treatment

-- The treatment of risks related to digital dependencies, to threats and influences or likelihood/frequency of events, can be based on a set of policies, measures, involving human resources, digital capabilities, infrastructure and physical resources. - The treatment of risks can be related to dimensions including, but not limited to, resilience, indispensability, dispensability, protection, interoperability, openness - By developing a risk management strategy covering, but not limited to, identification, assessment,monitoring of dependencies, threats and influences and related risks, anticipation, adaptation, recovering, protection, intervention, an organization may consider itself strategically autonomous anddigitally sovereign.
+The treatment of risks related to digital dependencies, to threats and influences or likelihood/frequency of events, can be based on a set of policies, measures, involving human resources, digital capabilities, infrastructure and physical resources.

+The treatment of risks can be related to dimensions including, but not limited to, resilience, indispensability, dispensability, protection, interoperability, openness

+By developing a risk management strategy covering, but not limited to, identification, assessment, monitoring of dependencies, threats and influences and related risks, anticipation, adaptation, recovering, protection, intervention, an organization may consider itself strategically autonomous and digitally sovereign.